Britax and Recaro brands both offer high-class premium car seats for infants, toddlers, and children.

 Their seats often feature wings at both sides of a child’s head, adding extra protection in the event of a crash.

-Some parents, however, find these wings difficult to adjust properly for shorter children and it decreased their ability to see their child when the seat was in rear-facing mode.
+Some parents, however, find these wings difficult to adjust properly for shorter children and it decreased their ability to see their child when the seat was in the rear-facing mode.

 Britax is a brand name which is synonymous with high safety ratings.